zacstewart/zacstewart.github.io/_drafts/using-json-web-tokens-to-authenticate-javascript-front-ends-on-rails.md

 While working on a project recently, I encountered a problem I haven't had to tangle with in a while: authenticating front-end applications against a Rails API.
-The last time I was even dabbling in this realm, CORS was still in its infancy.
-JSONP was still a thing (that's not a thing anymore, right?).
+The last time I was even dabbling in this realm, jQuery was everything, CORS was still in its infancy, and JSONP was still a thing (that's not a thing anymore, right?).
 The only way I ever managed to scrape by in this hostile environment was to let Rails' asset pipeline serve up the front-end app and rely on same-origin requests and regular ol' cookies to handle authentication.
-I didn't like it, but I got on with my work, quietly brooding, and muttering, "one day…"
+I didn't like it, but I survived.
+Eventually, I got away from front-end concerns almost completely.

 Since those dark times, a few tools have cropped up and improved the landscape.
 As I mentioned before, I have recently been working on a project that I wanted to have a stand-alone front-end app for (inb4 single page apps don't work).
 I wanted to avoid the messes I've encountered with JavaScript-heavy Rails apps and keep Rails as API-centered as possible.
-I knocked together a rudimentary app with React using Bower to manage dependencies and Jekyll to compile it all down to a static page.
+Once I had a functioning back-end, I knocked together a rudimentary front-end with React using Bower to manage dependencies and Jekyll to compile it all down to a static page.

 At first, I got started by symlinking the front-end to _public/_ in my Rails app and setting `protect_from_forgery with: :null_session`.
-That was good enough for me to get my feet wet with React and get back into the swing of things with JavaScript (which I hadn't really done anything of consequence with since before ES5).
+That was good enough for me to get my feet wet with React and get back into the swing of things with JavaScript (with which I hadn't really done anything of consequence with since before ES5).
 However, this setup was clearly deficient for even a development deploy to Heroku.
-When I got to that point, I had to give though to where I'd host the front-end and how I'd manage authentication.
+When I got to that point, I had to give thought to where I'd host the front-end and how I'd manage authentication.

 There were a few other, related problems to solve, but I want to focus on how I did authentication for the rest of this post.
-I had a few requirements that I wanted to reserve:
+I had a few characteristics that I wanted to satisfy:

 * Let Devise do the heavy lifting
 * Not require the front-end and back-ends to be on the same hostname